openstack-archive/fuel-plugin-lma-collector/doc/source/metrics/ceph.rst

 All the following metrics are retrieved per OSD daemon from the corresponding socket ``/var/run/ceph/ceph-osd.<ID>.asok`` by issuing the command ``perf dump``.

+.. note:: These metrics are not collected if ceph-osd is deployed on controller node.

 See `OSD performance counters`_ for further details.

 * ``osd-<id>.osd.recovery_ops``, number of recovery operations in progress.